bassu/bzman/README.md

-	-p             print the daily report of incremental snapshots streams, looks like a replication log and currently does not check terminal dimentions so better suited in better terminals
+	-p             print the daily report of incremental snapshots streams, looks like a replication log and currently does not check terminal dimentions so better suited in maximized terminals

 	-r [to]        sends immediate daily HTML report of incremental streams to [to] recipient email address